youyanggu/covid19_projections/about.md

 #### Second lockdown

 We assume that states with a second outbreak will take actions to reduce transmission, such as increased contact tracing, mandatory mask wearing, improved treatment, etc. In the case where the infections curve continue to rise exponentially after a reopening, it may become necessary for regions to impose a second lockdown.
-A second lockdown was seen in numerous Asian countries where a second wave occured, including in [Japan](https://time.com/5826918/hokkaido-coronavirus-lockdown/), [Hong Kong](https://fortune.com/2020/04/21/hong-kong-coronavirus-second-wave-response/), and [Singapore](https://www.usnews.com/news/world-report/articles/2020-04-24/singapore-sees-second-wave-of-coronavirus-with-900-new-cases).
+A second lockdown was seen in numerous Asian countries where a second wave occurred, including in [Japan](https://time.com/5826918/hokkaido-coronavirus-lockdown/), [Hong Kong](https://fortune.com/2020/04/21/hong-kong-coronavirus-second-wave-response/), and [Singapore](https://www.usnews.com/news/world-report/articles/2020-04-24/singapore-sees-second-wave-of-coronavirus-with-900-new-cases).
 Our model incorporates the concept of a second lockdown, which we estimate will happen approximately 30 days after the reopening.
 A second lockdown is only necessary if the effective reproductive number (R) is greater than 1.

 ### Infections Estimate